Primary Sources of Greek Mythology | Ancient Texts

 • It offers cosmological context for epics and tragedies

-• It forms the moral and cosmological view of ancient Greek thought
+• It shapes the ethical and cosmological perspective of ancient Greek thought

-• It is a source of inspiration for philosophical and religious analyses
+• It serves as a source of inspiration for philosophical and religious analyses

-The systematic presentation of the deities and the sequence of generations make Hesiod's work irreplaceable for the study of Greek mythology and a reference point for any serious academic approach.
+The systematic presentation of the deities and the genealogical sequence make Hesiod’s work indispensable for the study of Greek mythology and a point of reference for any serious academic approach.

 Tragic poets – Aeschylus, Sophocles, Euripides

-The tragic poets of Classical times are critical sources of Greek mythology, as through the drama they reinterpreted, enriched and connected myths with ethical, social and psychological issues.
-Their works are not just literary creations· maintain traditions, variations and local versions of myths that would otherwise have been lost.
+The tragic poets of the Classical period are crucial sources of Greek mythology, as through their dramas they reinterpreted, enriched, and linked the myths to moral, social, and psychological themes.
+Their works are not merely literary creations; they preserve traditions, variations, and local versions of the myths that would otherwise have been lost.

 Aeschylus (525–456 BC)